-89. "We have conducted a further search for more back up evidence and were able to find an invoice for a 2017 JRC-12 Manhole deployed in asphalt (see, confidential attachment "JRC12 invoice 2017"), but this particular purchase involved a deployment without the cover, which Flow currently deploys at a cost of around Cl\$ The cost in 2017 of a JRC-12 Manhole is therefore significantly above the Cl\$ The cost in 2017 of the mobilization found in the invoice.
+89. "We have conducted a further search for more back up evidence and were able to find an invoice for a 2017 JRC-12 Manhole deployed in asphalt (see, confidential attachment "JRC12 invoice 2017"), but this particular purchase involved a deployment without the cover, which Flow currently deploys at a cost of around CI\$ The cost in 2017 of a JRC-12 Manhole is therefore significantly above the CI\$ + a share of the mobilization found in the invoice.
 We note that the mid-point between the Office's proposed cost and the Flow proposed value come very close to this range for the 2017 costs.
 We therefore propose the average of the two proposed figures.

-- 90. The Office notes the comment and additional evidence from Flow.
+90. The Office notes the comment and additional evidence from Flow.
 The Office also notes that decisions by the Office must be supported by relevant evidence.
+In this particular case, the Office does not consider a quote to be evidence of actual expenditure.

+93. Flow has inappropriately applied the costs related to and to calculate the costs related to and respectively in cells and in the spreadsheet.

+in cell

+- corresponding to the costs related to

+in tab

-In this particular case, the Office does not consider a quote to be evidence of actual expenditure. - 91.
-For revised in spreadsheet, Flow has proposed to apply the average of the following two values taken from the FLLRIC model: - corresponding to the costs related to in cell in tab in tab in tab in tab in tab in tab in cells in cells or in tab in tab - 92.
-For revised spreadsheet, Flow has proposed to apply the average of the following two values taken from the FLLRIC model: - corresponding to the costs related to in cell in tab corresponding to the costs related to in cell in tab - 94.
-Furthermore, Flow's submission of an invoice related to the purchase of one item in 2017 that is labelled as a second of does not provide an explanation as to whether that single item is directly related to the provision of duct access services to C3 or whether the item refers to the costs of a and/or a and/or b (or b and b).
-Therefore, there is no sufficient evidence that the costs related to the purchase of this single item by Flow in 2017 represent a relevant benchmark for b and b b for the purposes of determining the cost-oriented price for duct access service provided by Flow to C3. - 95.
-Accordingly, Flow is required to apply a finite of the FLLRIC model) in cells of the FLLRIC model) in cells of the FLLRIC model of the spreadsheet. - 96.
-Additionally, Flow's response that the mark-up approach recommended by the Office based on the percentage of common overheads over total operational expense from the FLLRIC model is arbitrary because the duct access service did not exist at the time the of the expense factor value of for duct costs based on ratio of opex and overhead expense.
+94. Furthermore, Flow's submission of an invoice related to the purchase of one item in 2017 that is labelled as does not provide an explanation as to whether that single item is directly related to the provision of duct access services to C3 or whether the item refers to the costs of and/or (or).
+Therefore, there is no sufficient evidence that the costs related to the purchase of this single item by Flow in 2017 represent a relevant benchmark for for for the purposes of determining the cost-oriented price for duct access service provided by Flow to C3.

+95. Accordingly, Flow is required to apply of (as taken from cell in tab of the FLLRIC model) in cells and and in the spreadsheet.

+96. Additionally, Flow's response that the mark-up approach recommended by the Office based on the percentage of common overheads over total operational expense from the FLLRIC model is arbitrary because the duct access service did not exist at the time the

-FLLRIC model was created, is inconsistent with Flow's decision to adopt the costing methodology and cost inputs from the FLLRIC model for other cost components in the
+FLLRIC model was created, is inconsistent with Flow's decision to adopt the costing methodology and cost inputs from the FLLRIC model for other cost components in the spreadsheet, such as the use of the expense factor value of overhead expense.